pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/introduce-null-object.md

 Set step 5

-#|en| We do not yet gain any benefit from using <code>isNull</code> instead of plain <code>== null</code>  checks.
+#|en| We do not yet gain any benefit from using `isNull` instead of plain `== null`  checks.
 The benefit will be visible when the code, which used to work in null cases will be moved straight to the null-object class.

 Select "customerName = "N/A""